tinwritescode/nextjs-trpc-prisma-boilerplate/README.md

 ## Setup

+Use `yarn --ignore-engines` to install packages if there is warning from next-auth

 ### Connect your database

 You can follow [Prisma getting started](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-typescript-postgres#connect-your-database), which requires to have running PostgreSQL database running.
 If you don't want to use a local docker setup, I suggest using [Railway.app](https://railway.app/), which has a nice generous free plan for PostgreSQL databases.